microsoft/DeepSpeed/docs/_pages/features.md

 reduces the communication involved over the approach of averaging globally for each micro-batch, specially when the number of micro-batches per effective batch is large.

+### Communication Overlapping
+During back propagation, DeepSpeed can overlap the communication required for averaging parameter gradients that have already been computed with the ongoing gradient computation.
+This computation communication overlap, allows DeepSpeed to achieve higher throughput even at modest batch sizes.

 ## Training Features